AiTecDev/CPUControl-docker/README.md

-# CPUControl
+# Displaying device information like Host IP,
-Anzeige der CPU Informationen auf OLED Display
+#CPU and Memory workload on the OLED Display

 # Running CPU Control Container:
 # Prerequisite